F286/VsHelix/README.md

 References and Implementation commands. `ga`/`gm` navigate backward or forward in file history, `gn`/`gp` switch between documents and `g.` returns to the last edit location. `gj` and `gk` move by textual lines.

+## Download

+You can download the latest VsHelix build from the [releases page](https://github.com/F286/VsHelix/releases/latest/download/VsHelix.vsix).